courses > physics 221-223

 To calculate a standard deviation, click here.

-data analysis for exercise 5B in Optics
+data analysis for exercise 12E in Optics

 computer software for doing integrals

 Usually the best quick and dirty way to do an integral is by using the web interface at integrals.com.
 However, integrals.com only does indefinite integrals, and there are cases where a definite integral is doable, but the corresponding indefinite integral is impossible to calculate, so you can't just evaluate the definite integral by plugging in the upper and lower limits of integration into the indefinite integral.
 As far as I know, the best open-source software for doing integrals is maxima.
 It runs on Linux, MacoS X, and Windows.
-I have it installed on the Linux machine on the lab bench at the back of the room.
-To run it, log in using the username and password posted on the monitor, right click on the desktop, and select Open Terminal with the left mouse button.
-Type "maxima" at the prompt.
-Examples of using Maxima to do integrals:
+If you want to try it out without installing it on your computer, you can use it through a web interface.

 the indefinite integral of cx^2: